- Our School

 The government is providing additional funding to improve the provision of physical education (PE) and sport in primary schools.
-This funding is ring-fenced, that is it cannot be used for anything other than PE and sport.
+This funding is ring-fenced and cannot be used for anything other than PE and sport.

-CPD programme has been developed in conjunction with local secondary school lead specialist sports teachers.
-Teachers and TA’s have received tailored coaching and mentoring in delivering PE sessions.
+Teachers and Teaching Assistants (TAs) have received tailored coaching and mentoring in delivering PE sessions.
 This has led to an increase in confidence and skill of the class teacher and TA in developing high quality PE sessions with clear focus on inclusion and progression.

 The profile of PE has increased; meaning it has a higher status within school than it has had previously.
 Pupils are speaking more positively and the level of participation has improved.
 Children are keen to share sporting successes with their peers and will bring in medals, certificates and trophies to share in whole school celebrations.

 The school is now able to offer a more varied after school provision which aim to help with a healthier lifestyle and increase sporting participation.
 Clubs including football, baseball, cricket, boxing and dancing have/are taking place and attendance has increased.

 Children have access to more time allocated to healthy lifestyles activities as a result of a dedicated lunch time supervisor delivering sports sessions